AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 ### Options {#options}

 * **q (quiet Mode)** Does not write the requests to the console window.
 Use this if you do not want to slow down the connection, or if you log the output to a file (see -logfile option).
 * **b (binary Mode)** If you are looking for specific byte combinations in the traffic, enable binary mode.
-The output will then contain the hexadecimal and character output.
+The output contains the hexadecimal and character output.
 * **t (time stamp log entries)** Adds a time stamp to each log output.
 The time stamp is in seconds, so it may not be suitable for checking single requests.
 Use it to locate events that occurred at a specific time if you use the proxy server over a longer time period.
 * **logfile &lt;filename&gt; (write to log file)** Writes the client-server conversation to a log file.
-This parameter works also in quiet mode.
+This parameter also works in quiet mode.
 * **i &lt;numIndentions&gt; (add indention)** Each active connection is indented for better readability.
-Default is 16 levels.
+The default is 16 levels.
 (New in proxy.jar version 1.16).

 ## Uses of the Proxy Server Tool {#uses-of-the-proxy-server-tool}